greg-raven/Uncommon-Sense/_posts/2010-05-25-going-from-despotism-to-liberty.md

 ---
-title: 'Going from despotism to liberty'
+title: "Going from despotism to liberty"
 layout: post
 categories:
 - rebellion